"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 Switched-Fabric Network: Or Fabric Network.
 A Switched Network allows any device or node to be switched or interconnected to any other device in the network.
 The InfiniBand interface is interconnected via a Switched-Fabric network.

 Twisted Ring Network: Similar to a Ring Topology, but the connection nodes are out of sequence.
-A Twisted Ring Network might be found being used in a VPX System
+A Twisted Ring Network might be found being used in a VPX System.

-Twisted Ring Network Topologies
+Twisted Ring Network Topology

 Twisted Ring Network